sarat1991/prod-enricher/README.md

    Install the following softwares in your local machine.
   - mongodb

-  - rabbit mq ( product currently supports without username and password for rabbitmq)
+  - rabbit mq ( service currently supports without username and password for rabbitmq)

   - Download chrome web driver.